PLEASE READ THESE IMPORTANT NOTES WHICH ARE EQUALLY APPLICABLE TO A CODICIL

 - In order to be valid, your new Will must be executed in a particular way.
 It must not be witnessed by your spouse or civil partner or by a beneficiary or a spouse or civil partner of a beneficiary.
 We recommend that it is executed at our offices, in the presence of two independent witnesses who we will provide.
 Please note that a gift to a beneficiary will be void if that person acts as a witness to your Will.

-- We offer to keep your executed Will in our safe depository.
+- We offer to keep your executed Will in safe custody.
 Two certified copies will be forwarded to you with our receipted account.

 - We will ask you to satisfy us that the provisions proposed in any new Will are made of your own free will and not as a result of undue influence by any other person.
 The person claiming the benefit of a gift may have to prove that no undue influence was brought to bear if they are in a position of trust.
 We therefore prefer to take instructions from a client in private, and not in the presence of the person who is or may be a beneficiary.

 - We will not act on the instructions of anyone else regarding a person’s new Will except in special circumstances.
 In all cases, we insist on some form of personal contact.
 If this is not possible because of geographic distance, we may refer you to another solicitor local to your address to handle the matter.
 In the case of ill health, or disability we will attend at home, nursing home or hospital unless we are told that this is not medically appropriate.
 Additional charges may be incurred for additional time out of the office and travelling costs.